Thirty-one drones detected at Niagara Falls during eclipse – most of them breaking regulations

 There’s a variety of types of c-UAS systems on the market.
 They range from direct energy type weapons (think lasers) to kinetic (nets, etc.), frequency jamming and radar.
 The D-Fend Solutions system is a passive cyber-solution, meaning there’s no direct jamming or kinetic action.
 It also meets what are sometimes called the “Four Pillars” of a complete c-UAS system, including the ability to detect, track, identify and mitigate.

-“We detect drones at ranges in excess of five kilometres,” says Beatty.
+“The system detects drones at ranges in excess of five kilometres,” says Beatty.
 “We will track the drone so we know its flight path.
-We identify the drone to the point where we get the serial number of the drone, the controller, the make and model of the drone, which then leaves us open to the mitigation.”
+We identify the drone to the point where we get the serial number of the drone, the controller, the make and model of the drone, with options for mitigation.”

-Before we get to mitigation options, it’s worth explaining that the D-Fend Solutions system is constantly listening for the unique RF signatures of the C2 link between the drone and the pilot on the ground.
-That’s how it detects not only the type of drone but also its telemetry.
+Before we get to mitigation options, it’s worth explaining that the D-Fend Solutions system is constantly listening for the unique characteristics of the drone.
+That’s how it detects not only the type of drone but also other relevant information.

 In terms of mitigation, there are multiple options.
-D-Fend Solutions can set up a geofence, for example, that prevents drones marked as unauthorised from flying into a certain area.
-They’ll simply hit the boundaries of that geofence and be sent back to the operator.
+D-Fend Solutions can support a geofence, for example, that prevents drones marked as unauthorised from flying into a certain area.
+They’ll simply hit the boundaries of that geofence and can then be tracked or fended off.
 A rogue drone can also be forced to simply stop and hover in a location so that ground observers can get a closer look to determine if it poses a threat.

 “The final option is that we can take control of the drone and send it on a safe passage to a safe collection point.
-And the emphasis is at no time is that drone ever without an owner.”
+And the emphasis is always on control.”

 And how does the system do that passively, without jamming frequencies (where Industry Canada has some pretty strict rules)?
 Quite simply, it can trick the drone so that D-Fend Solutions becomes the control system.